-A survey of the case law discussing and applying the doctrine underscores the notion that equitable mootness "is not limited to appeals of orders confirming [Chapter 11] reorganization plans," has "been applied in a variety of [bankruptcy chapter] contexts," and should be "accorded broad reach."
-As the case law illustrates, the doctrine is not concerned with the specific chapter under which the debtor's case was brought.
+plans,"5 has "been applied in a variety of [bankruptcy chapter] contexts,"6 and should be "accorded broad reach."7 As the case law illustrates, the doctrine is not concerned with the specific chapter under which the debtor's case was brought.
 Rather, what matters is whether hearing the bankruptcy appeal could unravel the debtor's plan and disturb the reliance interests created by it.
 Because the underlying equitable considerations of promoting finality and good faith reliance on a judgment applies with equal force to a Chapter 9 bankruptcy appeal, the Court sees no reason why the doctrine should not be applied to avoid disturbing a Chapter 9 plan of adjustment.

 In urging the Court to hold otherwise, appellant relies heavily on the decision in Bennett v.
 Jefferson Cnty., 518 B.R.
 613 (N.D.
 Ala.
 2014), where the court held that the doctrine of equitable mootness is inapplicable to appeals of orders confirming Chapter 9 plans of adjustment.
+The Court will not adopt the holding or rationale in Jefferson County, as it finds the discussion regarding the differences between the underlying policy objectives of Chapter 9 and Chapter 11 bankruptcies to be particularly problematic.